adityanatraj/iscoop/README.md

 Enter `iScoop`.

-Things pretty easy to do:
+Things that are pretty easy to do:
 1. make your laptop into a private WiFi AP
 2. run a web upload server